Created by a Student, for Students

 MONAI Core MONAI Label MONAI Auto3DSeg PyTorch basics Medical image transforms Interactive annotation

-Q2 — Deep Learning & nnU-Net Mastery
+Weeks 4–6 — Deep Learning & nnU-Net Mastery

-MONTH 04 June Q2
+WEEK 04 Q2

 Fundamentals of convolutional neural networks.
 Introduction to nnU-Net.
 Build your deep learning foundations — understand convolution operations, pooling, activation functions, and the encoder-decoder architecture.
 Then meet nnU-Net: the self-configuring framework that dominates medical image segmentation benchmarks.